blzrosa/erdplus-parser/README.md

 4. Find your converted files in the `output/` directory.
 Each will be named `{original_name}-relational.erdplus`.

 > [!WARNING]
-> Does not work with old .erdplus files (but works with any file created after november 1st 2025).
+> This tool **does not work** with old `.erdplus` file formats (any file created before November 1st, 2025).
+It is designed exclusively for the modern JSON structure.

 ## Project Structure